DFFlanders/cloud-app-labs/README.md

 # Cloud App Lab no.3 - StackClouds: cross-cloud apps (say 'no' to cloud app lock-in)
 About this lab:
- - What you'll lean in this lab:
+ - What you'll lean in this lab: shade_test.py --> public IP
  - Lab level: intermediate
  - Stackers can score: +5 points for completing this lab.

 To score your stacker points:
  - [ ]

-# Cloud App Lab no.4 - Stack
+# Cloud App Lab no.4 - StackApps: installing an application with multiple workers at different locations around the world.

-foobar
+Aboout this lab:
+ - What you'll learn in this lab: shade --> install fractals app -->
+ - Lab level: advanced
+ - Stackers can score: +10 points for completing this lab.

-# Cloud App Lab no.5
+# Cloud App Lab no.5 - StackData: attaching storage to your multi-factor app, undertanding state/less app architectures.

-foobar
+About this lab:
+ - What you learn in this lab: shade --> attach cinder volume -->
+ -

-# Cloud App Lab no.6
+# Cloud App Lab no.6 - StackOrchestrate: start to create self-healing workers to monitor and rebuild different parts of your cloud applicaiton in situ.

-foobar
+About this lab:
+ - What you'll learn in this lab:
+ - Lab difficulty level: advanced, understanding of application architectures and orchstration frameworks...
+ - Stackers can score: +15 points for completing this lab.

 # Cloud App Lab no.???